Divisadero (novel): The family in the cart

 Claire stays with her father who never talked about what happened when Anna and Coop disappeared.
 She starts working for a lawyer but she still visits her father at the weekends.
 Anna manages to escape from her father at a rest stop, and eventually moves to France where she researches Lucien Segura.
 She starts a relationship with her neighbour Rafael who had known the poet.
 Coop accompanies a group of gamblers and befriends them.
 After one of them dies, the group divides and Coop starts tuition to become a hustler.
 They cheat at cards in a game with some gambler rivals and get busted.
 He terminates his gambling because his reputation is ruined and begins an affair with a woman who turns out to have financial problems with violent guys who want him to win some money with gambling.
 He refuses.
-A while later Claire, who he met a few days before, finds him.
+A while later Claire, whom he met a few days before, finds him.

 This part also goes back to Rafael's childhood and tells how he and his family met Lucien Segura when they were looking for a new place to live.